3 Card Casino Poker - Strategy & Tips For Winning

 Of course, only playing those higher hands means folding all others, so you need to be patient and prepared to let a number of hands pass by without playing.
 If you don't do this, the casino edge rises to around 7.65% from about 3.3 % with the optimal strategy.

 You can see that as with all negative expectation gambling games there is no definite strategy that can overcome the built in house advantage which exists in all casino games.
 For this reason it's very difficult, unless you're extremely lucky, to come out ahead over a period of time.
 This leads to many players treating 3 card poker as a form of entertainment, rather than a money making enterprise.
 Exactly the way you should treat all casino games in fact.

 If you’re looking to get the occasional big win at 3 card poker, you'll want to be making regular use of the pairs plus bet.
 The ante bonus on the regular play does offer the chance of reasonable wins too - though you won't walk away a millionaire.
-And it's worth noting the house advantage of 2.32% when you only play pair plus means you'll struggle to find other casino card games giving you potentially as much value for money.
+And it's worth noting the house advantage of 2.3% in the correct types of games means you'll struggle to find other casino card games giving you as much value for money.